-A target with total cover can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.
+A target with total cover can’t be targeted directly by an attack or a spell and can’t be seen, although some spells can reach such a target by including it in an area of effect.

 Injury and the risk of death are constant companions of those who explore the worlds of D&D. The thrust of a sword, a well-placed arrow, or a blast of flame from a fireball spell all have the potential to damage, or even kill, the hardiest of creatures.

 Health represent a combination of physical and mental durability, the will to live, and luck.
 Creatures with more health are more difficult to kill.
 Those with fewer health are more fragile.